The Gospel According to John:

 ?
 How’s that different from the other days of Creation?

 ?
-If the fourth chapter in the Gospel According to John is so clearly about Baptism, how is that sacrament related to Creation?
+If the fourth chapter in the Gospel According to John is so clearly about Baptism, how’s that sacrament related to Creation?

 ?
 How’s Baptism related to Jesus?

 ?
-What else do we know about the number six in Scripture?
+What else from Scripture do we know about the number six?

 ?
-In the Gospel According to John 4:23, Jesus tells the Samaritan woman that the hour is coming and now is when worship practices are going to change.
+In the Gospel According to John 4:23, Jesus tells the Samaritan woman that the hour is coming—and now is—when worship practices will change.
 At that point, the narrative moves from the sixth to the seventh hour, and the number seven becomes significant.
 What does God do on the original seventh day of Creation?
 You can learn more about the first account of Creation in Lesson 1 And God Said, Let There Be Light in the Turning to God’s Word Catholic Bible study In the Beginning: The Book of Genesis.

 ?
-What are humans expected to do then?
+What are humans expected to do on the seventh day?

 ?
 What does any of this have to do with what Jesus and the Samaritan woman are talking about?